microsoft/Mastering-the-Marketplace/docs/container/index.md

 comments: false

 # Hero section
-title: Mastering container offers for Kubernetes apps
+title: Mastering Container offers for Kubernetes apps
 description: This course will take you from working with a local app through publishing a Container Offer to the Microsoft commercial marketplace.

 # Micro navigation